Capacity: Judge

 - East Rand Member District of Chartered Accountants v Independent Regulatory Board for Auditors (113/2022) [2023] ZASCA 81 (31 May 2023)

-Candidate Bio | Updated May 2024
+Candidate Bio | Updated August 2025

 Judge Namhla Thina Siwendu is a judge of the Gauteng High Court, Johannesburg.

-In 2019 Siwendu gave Stellenbosch University’s Annual Africa Day Lecture titled “A Mother’s Reflection on Suicide Loss in Post-Apartheid South Africa” where she told of the pain of the tragic loss of her young son to suicide.
-This drew on her residency at world-renowned Professor Pumla Gobodo-Madikizela’s South African Research Chair in Violent Histories and Transgenerational Trauma at Stellenbosch University.
+In 2019, she delivered Stellenbosch University’s Annual Africa Day Lecture, titled “A Mother’s Reflection on Suicide Loss in Post-Apartheid South Africa”, where she spoke about the pain of losing her young son to suicide.
+This drew on her residency at Professor Pumla Gobodo-Madikizela’s South African Research Chair in Violent Histories and Transgenerational Trauma at Stellenbosch University.
+In the same year, Siwendu was appointed as one of the first judges of the Special Tribunal of the Special Investigating Unit, which was established to adjudicate cases aimed at recovering assets lost to the state through corruption and maladministration.

 SCA Interview | May 2024